redkite-labs/redkitecms-docs/contribute/contribute.rst

 If you want to share your awesome Theme or Block bundles with the community, you need to maintain it on a repository at github.

-To have your bundle distributed on RedKite CMS website, open a pull request at `RedKite Blocks repository`_ and post the link to your repository, in the pull request body.
+To have your bundle distributed on RedKite CMS website, open an issue at `RedKite Apps repository`_ and post the link to your repository in the issue body.

 Your Theme or Block bundle will be evaluated and then it will be published.